HanKruiger/hankruiger.com/content/now.md

 # Personal tech stuff

-- I am yet again prototyping a 2D multiplayer RPG game, this time using [Godot 4](https://godotengine.org) & Python.
-- I joined the Mastodon hype train and can be found at [mastodon.nl/@hankruiger](https://mastodon.nl/@hankruiger).
+- I recently joined Mastodon and can be found at [mastodon.nl/@hankruiger](https://mastodon.nl/@hankruiger).
+Looking forward to the upcoming [Ivory](https://tapbots.com/ivory/) client.
-- Playing around with (and being amazed by) Stable Diffusion using [this Mac app](https://diffusionbee.com).

 ## Reading
 I'm reading:

-- *Harry Potter and the Half-Blood Prince* by J.K.
+- *Harry Potter and the Deathly Hallows* by J.K.
 Rowling
 - *The History of Bees* by Maja Lunde

 ## Listening